 Great Free Stock Image & Image Editing Resources

-If you’re looking for a good website for decent quality free stock images, check-out Pixabay, Pexels and/or Unsplash.
+If you’re looking for a good website for decent quality free stock images, check-out Pixabay, Pexels, and Unsplash.
 Can’t find the perfect image?
-Try checking out some of the top paid stock photo websites like iStock, Shutterstock and/or Stocksy.
-Some free tools anyone can use to build cool custom images with custom ad-copy text, etc. are Canva and/or getPaint.net.
+Try checking out some of the top paid stock photo websites like iStock, Shutterstock, and Stocksy.
+Some free tools anyone can use to build cool custom images with custom ad-copy text, etc. are Canva and getPaint.net.
 These are pretty basic and user-friendly tools that can help you begin designing and creating gorgeous images, and more!
-More advanced designers will opt to pay for premium photo design tools like Adobe’s Photoshop and/or Illustrator.
+More advanced designers will opt to pay for premium photo design tools like Adobe Photoshop and Illustrator.

 6. Videos are awesome

 If an image says a thousand words, how many words does a video say?
 Videos can increase exposure and engagement too.
-In fact, a third of online activity is now spent watching video!
+In fact, a third of online activity is now spent watching videos!
 However, good quality videos are usually a bit harder to produce than good quality images, which is a deterrent for most.
 But, if you can find ways to incorporate some video (or even just some movement) in your social posts, do it!
 Even just “animated images” or GIFs, or using the boomerang tool are easy-to-use social media tools for creating visually engaging posts.
 If you have some good video footage but need an easy video editor to polish it up, review some free video editing software/programs available.
 Apple users can often access iMovie as a free video editing software via their Macs and other Apple devices.

 7. Engage with followers by asking questions and replying to comments